BERT-like Pre-training for Symbolic Piano Music Classification Tasks: Performance Study

-\subsubsection{Velocity}
+\subsection{Velocity}

-Table \ref{table:exp} shows that the accuracy on our 6-class velocity classification task is not high, reaching 51.63\% at best.
+Tab. \ref{tab:exp} shows that the accuracy on our 6-class velocity classification task is not high, reaching 52.11\% at best.
 This may be due to the fact that velocity is rather subjective, meaning that musicians can perform the same music piece fairly differently.
-Moreover, we note that the data is highly imbalanced, with the latter three classes (\texttt{mf}, \texttt{f}, \texttt{ff}) takes up nearly 90\% of all labeled data.
-The confusion tables presented in Figure \ref{fig:confusion-velocity} show that Bi-LSTM tends to classify most of the notes into \texttt{f}, the most popular class among the six.
-This is less the case for MidiBERT-Piano, but the prediction of \texttt{p} and \texttt{pp}, i.e., the two with the lowest dynamics, remains challenging.
+Moreover, we note that the data is highly imbalanced, with the latter three classes (\texttt{mf}, \texttt{f}, \texttt{ff}) taking up nearly 90\% of all labelled data.
+The confusion tables presented in Fig. \ref{fig:confusion-velocity} show that Bi-LSTM tends to classify most of the notes into \texttt{f}, the most popular class among the six.
+This is less the case for our model, but the prediction of \texttt{p} and \texttt{pp}, i.e., the two with the lowest dynamics, remains challenging.
+For future work, data augmentation is a potential solution to mitigate the impact of data imbalance.